solo-io/solo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/oauth/dex/_index.md

 Using an Identity Hub like Dex has a few advantages:

 - JWT based authentication lends itself well for distributed systems.
 With an identity hub you can re-use your existing investment
-- Allows you to change your authentication back-end without effecting the rest of the system.
+- Allows you to change your authentication back-end without affecting the rest of the system.

 You can also use Dex for kubernetes itself. for example, to allow LDAP logins to work with kubectl.
 This is outside the scope of this document, but you can read more about it [here](https://github.com/dexidp/dex/blob/master/Documentation/kubernetes.md).